 The ankle is a major weight-bearing joint in the body so if you need ankle surgery, you may have damaged your ankle to the point where mobility is limited.
-Dr. Miller and Dr. Myer are both board-certified and highly experienced in performing ankle surgery in Carrollton, Plano and North Plano, TX.
+Dr. Miller and Dr. Myer are both board-certified and highly experienced in performing ankle surgery in Carrollton and Plano, TX.

 Ankle surgery is most common as a result of ankle arthritis and ankle fractures.
 In general, this type of surgery may be recommended when the functionality and structural integrity of the ankle are compromised, or when pain or discomfort limits a person’s quality of life.
 The goal of ankle surgery is to improve alignment and range of motion of the ankle, reduce pain, and also minimize further damage or deterioration.

 What are the different types of ankle surgery?

 There are various forms of ankle surgery depending on the condition the surgery is designed to treat.

 For ankle arthritis, a patient may need one of three surgical options to repair or reduce damage.
 An ankle fusion involves the removal of a damaged ankle joint while fusing the talus bone of the ankle to your tibia.
 A "triple fusion" involves fusing three joints together: the talonavicular, subtalar, and calcaneocuboid.
 An ankle replacement may be necessary if the ends of the talus and tibia bones are worn out.
 The ends are replaced with an artificial substance that allows for improved mobility.